 Quarterly reports are provided to our Board of Directors detailing the number and volume of our YBS customers.
 We have developed quantitative targets to monitor our progress.

-- Loan number goals for YBS farmers and ranchers in our territory; and - Goals for loans made to new borrowers qualifying as YBS farmers and ranchers in our territory.
+- Loan number goals for YBS farmers and ranchers in our territory; and - Loan volume goals for YBS farmers and ranchers in our territory.